Winter sport in Australia: Curling

 Curling facilities are limited in Australia.
-There is curling at Sydney Ice Arena in New South Wales, while curling also occurs in Melbourne and is also played in Brisbane. and at Cockburn Ice Arena, Perth, Western Australia.
+There was curling at Sydney Ice Arena in New South Wales, while curling also occurs in Melbourne and is also played in Brisbane. and at Cockburn Ice Arena, Perth, Western Australia.

 Ice Hockey

 The first recorded game of ice hockey in Australia was on Tuesday 17 July 1906 and was between a Victorian representative team and the American sailors from the visiting American Warship the USS Baltimore.
-This game was held in the Melbourne Glaciarium, the Australian team were dressed in all white and the team from USS Baltimore wore white shirts with a large upper case black B on the front and center of the chest and grey trousers with red socks.
+This game was held in the Melbourne Glaciarium, the Australian team were dressed in all white and the team from USS Baltimore wore white shirts with a large upper case black B on the front and centre of the chest and grey trousers with red socks.
 The skill level of the Australians was not seen to be up to the level of the Americans but the game was hard-fought and result of the game was a 1–1 tie.